isamu-isozaki/teamai_test/engineering/reaction/index.html.md

 while on rotation.

-In the event that there are no interrupt-driven tasks to complete, their priorities should be as follows (in order):
+In the event that there are no interrupt-driven tasks to complete, their priorities should be as follows (in order/index.html.md):

 1. **Preventative Work**: any work that will improve monitoring and visibility for production.
 By giving everyone better visibility into production, we